sahithyandev/s3/src/content/docs/data-communication-and-networking/11-transmission-media.md

 ### Ground wave

-Propogated by waves which follow earth's curvature.
+Propagated by waves which follow earth's curvature.
 Used for low and medium frequency waves.

 Propogate despite obstacles due to:
 - Diffraction